Chord builder · Chord page

 The theory behind Fm

-Spell out the Fm and you get F - Ab - C. The intervals from the root are root, minor third, perfect fifth, which is the recipe for a minor triad.
-In Eb major the chord plays the role of Supertonic (ii); in Ab major it shows up as Submediant (vi).
-Its preferred next move is move to its relative major or step down to the bVII, which is what makes it useful in any minor-key song.
+The Fm chord (F - Ab - C) is a minor triad.
+Its intervals are root, minor third, perfect fifth.
+Functionally it lives at home in Eb major as the Supertonic (ii), but you'll also find it in Ab major as the Submediant (vi).
+The chord tends to move to its relative major or step down to the bVII, which is why it shows up in any minor-key song.

 Progressions that use Fm